- Radon in Homes

 Radon mitigation system components

-Radon fan is located in an unconditioned space, like an attic or outside, to prevent radon leaking back into the home.
+Radon fan is located in an unconditioned space, like an attic, garage, or outside to prevent radon leaking back into the home.
+The fan cannot be in or below a livable space.
 The fan is plugged into an electrical junction box or hard wired.

-U-tube manometer is a monitoring device that is installed with every system.
-The u-tube visually indicates the fan is working.
+U-tube manometer is a device that visually indicates if the fan is working.

 Cost of a radon mitigation system